mm86/Arcade_game/README.md

 # Arcade_game
 Game rules:

+To start the game, double click the avatar of your choice.

 If the player collides with any of the enemy bugs or reaches the water block, a life will be lost.

 To complete the game, the player must collect all the prizes.
 Once the player collects all the prizes,